 I was a very happy customer of CD Trustee, so I was dismayed to learn a few years ago that Mike Paulick, CD Trustee's developer, was retiring.
 He didn't leave his loyal customers in the lurch though.
 Instead, he sold his company, product and customer base to collectorz.com.
 Collectorz.com, in turn, offered their product at a discount to existing CD Trustee customers.
 I bought it, then decided I really didn't want to switch software.
 After all, CD Trustee still worked just fine; it was just no longer going to be supported.
 I really had no desire to change.

 Flash forward a few years.
 When I upgraded to Windows 7 from Windows XP, CD Trustee lost some of its functionality (for example, searches would sometimes error out) but for the most part, I could still use it so I continued to hobble along with it.
-However, when I got my new Windows 10 PC a short time ago, CD Trustee wouldn't install on it, so I was forced to change.
+However, when I got my new Windows 10 PC shortly before Christmas of 2017, CD Trustee wouldn't install on it, so I was forced to change.
 I decided to once again give Music Collector a try and bought the latest version of it.

 So now I've had Music Collector up and running for a few months, and all seems well.
 One of the things I decided to do after this whole process was over (and frankly, I should also have done this when I was using CD Trustee) was to do a physical inventory of all the items in my collection.
 That was an interesting process in itself.
 For one thing, I had never deleted from CD Trustee all the LPs I had to get rid of when we downsized from a house to a condo, so I needed to remove them from Music Collector.
 Also, since I had never verified the accuracy of my music catalog, I wanted to make sure everything was included in it.
-I was pretty sure my catalog was complete, yet after completing the inventory process, I discovered close to 100 recordings that I had never added to my database!
+I was pretty sure my catalog was complete, yet after finishing the inventory process, I discovered close to 100 recordings that I had never added to my database!
 Sadly, some recordings in my catalog have gone missing, and I'm hoping at least some of them will turn up somewhere.
-Anyway, as of this writing (March 19, 2018), I'm just waiting for those "new" items that aren't really new to drop off my New Arrivals web page.
-Then I can sit back, enjoy my new software and settle into maintenance mode.